prozacchiwawa/gxemul-rs6000-860/README.md

 The fdc driver is likewise.

+A few features from the real RTC chip have been added such as the battery good bit, attached nvram and a watchdog timer interface used in the PReP 604 reference design.

+ISA DMA is implemented well enough to read the floppy, and is needed for the IDE interface, but that isn't hooked up yet.

 I've made additions as well to add different pseudo disk types for the original firmware (-d R:...) and a copy of the nvram (-d n:...).
 If one has these from somewhere, they can be used